ChenEating716/ChenEating716.github.io/index.md

 ## Welcome to CYT_Dataset
 ### What is CYT_Dataset?
-A product from PyBullet simulation.
+- A product from PyBullet simulation.
-CYT_Dataset contains 77 kinds of objects,most of them are selected from YCB_Dataset.
+- CYT_Dataset contains 77 kinds of objects, most of them are selected from YCB_Dataset.
-For each group of data,there are 12 different kinds of objects dropping into a box，and we put the Synthetic Camera right above the box.
+- For each group of data, there are 12 different kinds of objects dropping into a box，and we put the Synthetic Camera right above the box.
-So basicly,all the information come from PyBullet Synthetic Camera Rendering.
+- So basicly, all the information come from PyBullet Synthetic Camera Rendering.

 CYT_Dataset consists of five parts(RGBImages,DepthImages,SegImages,BaseandOrien and PointCloud).
 #### RGBImages